 20% of causes are responsible for 80% of effects.

-The 80/20 rule describes a striking relationship between input and output.
+The Pareto Principle, also known as the 80/20 rule, describes a striking relationship between input and output.
 It’s a universal law that applies to sports, business and the creative industry.
 In an organisation, for example, 20% of people do 80% of the work.
 Or: In 1896 Italy, 20% of the population owned 80% of the land, which was discovered by Italian economist Vilfredo Pareto who gave the principle its name.
 The Pareto Principle is useful for many things, including making recommendations.

 5. The Tenth Man Rule